filecoin-project/eudico/FAQ.md

 ./eudico tspow daemon --genesis=gen.gen --api=1235
 ```

-**Q: How to connect two eudico clients with each other?
+**Q: How can two two eudico clients be connected with each other?
 A:** Suppose you have two eudico clients A and B. Run the following commands:

-On the client A:
-The command below outputs the target libp2p address `ADDR_A`
+On client A run the command below to output the target's libp2p address, `ADDR_A`
 ```
 ./eudico net listen
 ```

-On the client B:
+Run on client B:
 ```
 ./eudico net connect ADDR_A
 ```